Glossary of terms for Visual Basic Editor (VBE).

 Any self-contained work created with an application and given a unique file name.

 document design mode

-A design mode toggled by the host application typically via a button on the developer ribbon where mouse interactions with controls embeded in a document adjusts its placement, size and proporties instead of activating its actions.
+A design mode toggled by the host application typically via a button on the developer ribbon where mouse interactions with controls embedded in a document adjusts its placement, size and properties instead of activating its actions.

 Double data type

 A data type that holds double-precision floating-point numbers as 64-bit numbers in the range -1.79769313486231E308 to -4.94065645841247E-324 for negative values; 4.94065645841247E-324 to 1.79769313486232E308 for positive values.
 The number sign (#) type-declaration character represents the Double in Visual Basic.
 See data type summary.

 Indicates that no beginning value has been assigned to a Variant variable.
 An Empty variable is represented as 0 in a numeric context or a zero-length string ("") in a string context.

 A whole number in the range 0 - 65,535 that corresponds to the Number property setting of the Err object.
 When combined with the Description property setting of the Err object, this number represents a particular error message.